↑

 So use the right recipe!

-The truth is that any lean protein or dairy and any fruit or vegetable can be considered a healthy snack if it is in the right amount.
+The truth is that any lean protein or dairy and any fruit or vegetable can be considered a healthy snack if it is in the right serving size amount.

 Sometimes, even some of your leftovers in your frig can make perfect snacks!

-I do not recommend grains as a snack (especially when you first start eating healthy) because the calorie count is usually high, you feel hungry soon, and it is easy to slip into the junk food area.
-My exceptions: popcorn and granola!
+I do not recommend grains as a snack (especially when you start eating healthy) because the calorie count is usually higher, you will feel hungry again soon, and it is easy to slip into the junk food area.
+After you get comfortable, my exceptions are popcorn and a serving size of granola!

-Most people can eat 2-3 snacks per day, plus 3 (or 4) healthy meals when eating healthy food.
+When eating nutritious food, most people can eat 2-3 snacks per day, plus 3 (or 4) healthy meals.

-So, snacks should be measured with an actual measuring cup or weighed on a kitchen scale, especially when you are first learning to eat healthier.
+So, snacks should be measured with an actual measuring cup or weighed on a kitchen scale, especially when first learning to eat healthier.

 Depending on the food, 1/4 – 1 cup is a proper serving size for fresh fruits and vegetables.

-Quick tip: When you choose whole fruit (like an apple or peach), make a fist with your hand and set it on a table.
-Then, look at the circle on the top side of your fist, and that will be close to the perfect size of fruit you should eat for a snack (or the opening of a ½ cup!).
+PRO tip: When choosing a whole fruit (like an apple or peach), make a fist and set your hand on a table with your thumb on top.
+Then, look at the circle on the top side of your fist.
+That will be close to the perfect size of fruit you should eat for a snack (or the opening of a ½ cup!).

 Refrigeration

-If you don’t have a way to keep your food cool, you have two choices.
-Choose foods that don’t need it, or find some way to cool it.
+If you don’t have a way to keep your food cool, you have two choices: Choose foods that don’t need it or find a way to cool them.

 Any sized insulated bag with an ice pack of some kind will work.